 Jessica’s love affair with the Dominican Republic began in 2003 when she first came to Cabarete on vacation.
 Her work was instrumental in the formation of the Mariposa DR Foundation, earning her the Martin Luther King Social Justice award from her alma mater, Dartmouth College.
 Now back in her hometown of Chicago, Illinois, Jessica continues to champion for girls in the Dominican Republic and raise awareness of how educating and empowering young women is the only way to affect lasting change.

 Originally from California, Amanda Bucci graduated from U.C.
 Santa Barbara with a B.A. in Women’s Studies and Sociology and later studied traditional midwifery in Puerto Rico.
 After traveling extensively through the developing world, she joined Peace Corps and served as a volunteer in Puerto Plata, Dominican Republic (2002-2004).
 Amanda has a broad knowledge and years of practical experience in the area of sustainability and environmental education.
 Here at the foundation, she coordinates our environmental programs and shares her expertise in this area with over 100 volunteers a year.
 Amanda and her family happily live “off-the-grid” in a small sustainable farm on the north coast.

 Pamela’s passion for graphics began in her early teen years and has since blossomed into a successful career in graphic design.
 She studied Graphic Design, Fine Arts and Art Direction at Altos de Chavon School of Design and the School of Fine Arts in Santo Domingo, and Advertising in the University APEC (Universidad Acción Pro-Educación y Cultura).
-Pamela is originally from Santo Domingo, and decided to move to the North Coast seven years ago to become an independent graphic designer and enjoy the waves.
+Pamela is originally from Santo Domingo, and decided to move to the North Coast nine years ago to become an independent graphic designer and enjoy the waves.
 She is the in-house graphic designer for Mariposa, lending her talents to the “Cabarete Responsible Tourism & Investment Guide” and our other publications.
 An avid surfer, she gives lessons to our girls and is fluent in Spanish and English.
 She hopes to one day have the equipment at the center to teach our older Mariposas graphic design as part of the job skills program!